 Primary Liability Coverage

 Primary liability insurance covers any third-party damage that occurs when you’re driving—the average coverage limit for primary liability.
 For instance, you damage someone’s car while driving out of a parking lot, and their vehicle needs repairs.
-Your semi-truck insurance will pay those expenses on your behalf.
+Your insurance will pay those expenses on your behalf.
 The usual limit for primary limit is $7,000.

 Physical Damage Coverage